zacwong2151/tp/docs/UserGuide.md

 * Edits the volunteer at the specified `INDEX`.
 The index refers to the index number shown in the displayed volunteer list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the volunteer will be removed i.e adding of tags is not cumulative.
+* When editing skills, the existing skills of the volunteer will be removed i.e adding of skills is not cumulative.
-* You can remove all the volunteer’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the volunteer’s skills by typing `t/` without specifying any skills after it.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st volunteer to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the eventName of the 2nd volunteer to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd volunteer to be `Betsy Crower` and clears all existing skills.

-### Locating volunteers by eventName: `find`
+### Locating volunteers by name: `find`

 Finds volunteers whose names contain any of the given keywords.